parse-community/parse-server/CONTRIBUTING.md

 ### Major Release / Long-Term-Support

-Long-Term-Support (LTS) is provided for the previous Parse Server major version.
-For example, Parse Server 4.x will receive security updates until Parse Server 5.x is superseded by Parse Server 6.x and becomes the new LTS version.
-While the current major version is published on branch `release`, a LTS version is published on branch `release-#.x.x`, for example `release-4.x.x` for the Parse Server 4.x LTS branch.
+While the current major version is published on branch `release`, a Long-Term-Support (LTS) version is published on branch `release-#.x.x`, for example `release-4.x.x` for the Parse Server 4.x LTS branch.

 ### Preparing Release